NewPerson-a/AllPics/README.txt

 Q - quit

 Note: you will need a terminal or console to run this application.
 This will be changed in future.
-Second note: this program shold work under any desktop platform, but was only tested under debian linux
+Second note: this program should work under any desktop platform, but was only tested under debian linux

 ALGORITM
 Each pixel consists of five variables: x-position, y-position, red, green, blue.
 At first we increase the red value a bit.
 Once it reaches 255 we set it back to zero and increase the green value.
 Once green reaches 255, we set it to 0 and increase blue value.
 And when it reaches 255, we set it to 0 and increase the red value of the next pixel.
 And so on.
 The program finishes when the number of next pixel is more than amount of pixels.